esyede/rakit/packages/docs/data/job.md

 ])->without_overlapping();
 ```

-Useful for jobs that should only run once, such as generating reports or syncing data.
+Useful for a report or a sync that must not run twice.

 <a id="scheduled-jobs"></a>